OWASP/www-project-developer-guide/draft/09-training-education/03-juice-shop.md

 #### How to use it

-There is no 'one way' to use Juice Shop, so start by [downloading][juicedocker] and installing the Docker image.
+There is no 'one way' to use Juice Shop, and so a good starting point is the overview of Juice Shop provided by the OWASP Spotlight series: 'Project 25 - [OWASP Juice Shop][spotlight25]'.

+Get started by [downloading][juicedocker] and installing the Docker image.
-The Docker daemon will have to be running to do this, so get the Docker Engine from the [download site][dockerinstall].
+The Docker daemon will have to be running to do this; get the Docker Engine from the [download site][dockerinstall].

 ```text
 docker pull bkimminich/juice-shop